Building a wooden pallet compost bin in Maine

 So How Do I Do It At My House?

-If you have a yard or a bit of outdoor space, you can invest in a compost bin or build your own like we did.
-Charles Dowding is a great resource on easy composting, and there are loads of youtube videos to watch about this which is what my husband did to learn how to do ours!
+If you have a yard or a bit of outdoor space, you can invest in a compost bin.
+Or build your own like we did.
+Charles Dowding is a great resource on easy composting.
+There are loads of youtube videos to watch about this.
+Which is what my husband did to learn how to do ours!
+We built a wooden compost bin out of up-cycled pallets.

-I am convinced more than ever that we need to take individual accountability for the climate crisis (politicians seem to keep letting us down), and given the amount of methane emitted from food waste and how valuable and regenerative a resource it can be when composted, this seems like something we should all be doing.
+I am convinced more than ever that we need to take individual accountability for the climate crisis (politicians seem to keep letting us down).
+Given the amount of methane emitted from food waste and how valuable and regenerative a resource it can be when composted, this seems like something we should all be doing.
 It’s not that difficult and very easy to become committed to!

-Here’s to making composting a sustainable resolution for 2022.
+Here’s to making composting part of your routine.
 Cora xxx

 maine-house-compost-editorial-image-collage-compost-outside-egg-shells